 Guide

-Insurance Certificate Expiration Tracking: A Practical Guide
+Insurance Certificate and COI Expiration Tracking Guide

 Tracking certificates of insurance (COIs) from vendors is a different problem from tracking your own insurance policies.
 You do not control the renewal — the vendor does.
 The COI in your files does not auto-update when their policy renews.
 And when an incident happens with a vendor whose insurance lapsed three months ago, the liability exposure falls on whoever was supposed to be monitoring it.
 This guide covers how to collect, verify, and track COIs across all your vendors and contractors — before coverage gaps become claims exposure.